babakansari/ContainerizeDotnetApp/README.md

 - Following URL could be used to intract with browsers in the container: http://localhost:4444/wd/hub

-sudo dotnet test TestsInDocker.NUnit.UIAutomation.dll -v n -- RunConfiguration.remoteWebDriverUrl="http://localhost:4444/wd/hub"
+More verbus call to run the Automation tests sudo dotnet test TestsInDocker.NUnit.UIAutomation.dll -v n -- RunConfiguration.remoteWebDriverUrl="http://localhost:4444/wd/hub"